Intellectual Property: U.S. claims victory in WTO complaint on China piracy, China vows copyright cooperation

 That was “disappointing,” but the panel established a market-based analytical approach that should help WTO members avoid or resolve future disputes over obstacles to criminal enforcement of counterfeiting and piracy.

-Both the United States and China can appeal the panel ruling, the results of which emerged when a confidential preliminary was released in October.
+Both the United States and China can appeal the panel ruling, the results of which emerged when a confidential preliminary report was released in October.

 Leave a Reply